karenyyng/spack_python_package_parser/README.md

 # Resolved issues
 * SSL CERTIFICATION ERROR from urllib2 - now you can specify a SSL certificate to be used.
-If this code stops running with the error `SSL CERTIFICATE ERROR` etc.
-You can download a CA cert from mozilla.org [here](http://curl.haxx.se/docs/caextract.html) and supply the certificate during the download.
+Download a certificate, e.g. cacert.pem from mozilla.org [here](http://curl.haxx.se/docs/caextract.html) and supply the certificate for the examples shown above.
+Do this at your own risk.

 # Known issues
 * package without `tar.gz` download format cannot be installed - `Spack` currently doesn't